pooley182/Plex-Meta-Manager-Wiki/Metadata-Attributes.md

 In order to edit the metadata of Movies or Shows in a library, you have to add it to the metadata mapping of that library.

-The location of the metadata file is defined by the `metadata_path` attribute of the library in the config or when not specified it will look in the same directory as the YAML config file for a YAML metadata file named the same as the library.

 Each movie/show is defined by the mapping name which must be the same as the movie/show name in the library name unless an `alt_title` is specified.

 An example of multiple metadata edits in a show library is below: